Continue to content

 • Dispute management.

-Below you can find for each purpose what personal data we process, why we process it, how we obtain it, how long we keep it and with whom we share it.
+Below you can find which personal data we process for each purpose, why we process it, how we obtain it, how long we keep it and with whom we share it.

-In the case of contacts by/with OVB for the purpose of interest representation of the legal profession, we may process your personal identification data (name, address, e-mail address), financial data (bank account number) and information about your membership (with one of the bar associations if lawyer, CCBE, political party) and about your profession and employment (position, degree).
+In the case of contacts by/with the OVB for the purpose of representing the interests of the legal profession, we may process your personal identification data (name, address, e-mail address), financial data (bank account number) and information about your membership, affiliation or employment (with one of the Orders of Advocates, the CCBE and/or another organisation).

-The processing of these personal data allows us to maintain contact with European advocacy associations for the lawyer, such as CCBE, with the local Bar Associations and with the Ordre des Barreaux Francophones et Germanophone, as well as to cooperate with the FPS Justice or other governmental bodies and the judiciary/prosecution (e.g. in the context of Regsol, the Central File of Notices of Seizure, etc.) with a view to representing the interests of the legal profession.
+The processing of these personal data allows us to liaise with European advocacy associations for the lawyer, such as the CCBE, with the Orders of Lawyers and with the Ordre des Barreaux Francophones et Germanophone, as well as to cooperate with the FPS Justice or other governmental bodies and the judiciary/OM (e.g. in the context of Regsol, the Central File of Notices of Seizure, etc.) with a view to representing the interests of the legal profession.

-The legal basis for processing this personal data is based our public interest task arising from the Judicial Code (art.
-495) (art.
-6, §1, (f) GDPR).
+The legal basis for processing these personal data is based on our public interest task (art.
+6, §1, (f) GDPR) arising from the Judicial Code (art.
+495).

-We obtain this personal data directly from you in the context of the (ad hoc) contact.
+We obtain this personal data directly from you in the context of (ad hoc) contacts.

 For purposes of interest representation, we evaluate on a regular basis whether your personal data are still relevant.
 If they are no longer relevant, your personal data will be deleted.

-We only share this personal data with third parties with whom we cooperate within the framework of interest representation.
-In addition, we share this personal data with third parties with whom we cooperate for the storage and management of our data also access to this personal data (Diplad and (other) IT/cloud providers).
+We only share this personal data with third parties with whom we cooperate for purposes of interest representation.
+In addition, third parties with whom we cooperate for the storage and management of our data also have access to this personal data (IT/cloud providers).

-In the context of our sponsorship activities, we may process your personal identification data (name, (business) address, e-mail address, telephone number), identification data issued by the government (VAT number, company number), financial data (bank account number, method of payment, amount of sponsorship), information about your membership at one of the counters and information about your profession and employment (office, function, place of employment, website).
+In the context of our sponsorship activities, we may process your personal identification data (name, (business) address, e-mail address, telephone number), identification data issued by the government (VAT number, company number), financial data (bank account number, method of payment, amount of sponsorship) and information about your profession and employment (office, position, place of employment, website).

-The processing of this personal data allows us to organise sponsorship activities, such as, among other things, contact with (potential) sponsors, administration of sponsors, etc. This includes sponsorship by our regular sponsors as well as (ad hoc) sponsors of events (e.g. in the context of the OVB Congress).
+The processing of this personal data allows us to organise sponsorship activities, including contact with (potential) sponsors, sponsorship administration, etc. This includes sponsorship by our regular sponsors as well as (ad hoc) sponsors of events (e.g. in the context of the OVB Congress).

-The legal basis for processing these personal data is based on the conclusion or performance of the agreement (art.
-6, §1, (b) GDPR) and - insofar as the processing goes beyond what is strictly necessary for the conclusion or performance of this agreement - the legitimate interest of OVB to organise sponsorship (art.
+The legal basis for processing these personal data is based on the conclusion or performance of the agreement (Art.
+6, §1, (b) GDPR) and - insofar as the processing goes beyond what is strictly necessary for the conclusion or performance of this agreement, or the agreement is not concluded with you (directly) - the legitimate interest to organise our sponsorship (Art.
 6, §1, (f) GDPR).

 We obtain this personal data directly from you in the context of the sponsorship when the OVB contacts you or when you offer yourself as a sponsor.

-For sponsorship purposes, we keep your personal data for up to 10 years after the sponsorship ends (plus a 1-year verification period).
+For our sponsorship, we keep your personal data for up to 10 years after the sponsorship ends (plus a 1-year verification period).

-We only share this personal data with third parties with whom we cooperate in the context of sponsorship (banks and insurance companies, external company auditor and accountant, accounting platform provider).
-In addition, third parties with whom we cooperate for the storage and management of our data also have access to this personal data (Diplad and (other) IT/cloud providers).
+We only share this personal data with third parties with whom we cooperate in the context of sponsorship (banks and insurance companies, our accountant, accounting platform provider).
+In addition, third parties with whom we cooperate for the storage and management of our data also have access to this personal data (IT/cloud providers).

-The processing of these personal data allows us to organise administration with (potential) suppliers.
-This includes contract conclusion (including comparing suppliers, requesting offers and conducting pre-contract negotiations), correspondence with our suppliers, managing placed 'orders' and organising our payment (e.g. invoicing).
+The processing of this personal data allows us to organise administration with (potential) suppliers.
+This includes contracting (including comparing suppliers, requesting offers and conducting pre-contractual negotiations), approval at the general meeting or board of directors, correspondence with our suppliers, managing placed 'orders' and organising our payment (e.g. invoicing).

-In case of a private supplier/business partner, the legal basis for processing your personal data is based on the performance of the contract (Art.
+In case of a private supplier/partner, the legal basis for processing your personal data is based on the performance of the contract (Art.
 6, §1, (b) GDPR).
-In case of a professional supplier/business partner, the legal basis for processing personal data is based on our legitimate interest to organise B2B supplier management (art.
+In case of a professional supplier/partner, the legal basis for processing personal data is based on our legitimate interest to organise our B2B supplier management (art.
 6, §1, (f) GDPR).

-For supplier management purposes, we keep your personal data for 10 years after the termination of the contract (plus a verification period of 1 year).
+For purposes of our supplier management, we keep your personal data for up to 10 years after the termination of the relevant agreement (plus a 1-year verification period).

-We only share your personal data with third parties with whom we cooperate within the framework of supplier management (banks and insurance companies, accounting program provider, accountant and external auditor).
-In addition, third parties with whom we cooperate for the storage and management of our data also have access to this personal data (Diplad and (other) IT/cloud providers).
+We only share your personal data with third parties with whom we cooperate in the context of our supplier management (banks and insurance companies, our accountant, accounting programme provider, auditors and external auditor).
+In addition, third parties with whom we cooperate for the storage and management of our data also have access to this personal data (IT/cloud providers).

-In the context of financial management, we may process your personal identification data (name, (business) address, e-mail address, telephone number), identification data issued by the government (company number, VAT number), financial data (bank account number), national registration number, and information about your profession and employment (services rendered).
+In the context of our financial management, we may process your personal identification data (name, (business) address, e-mail address, telephone number), identification data issued by the government (company number, VAT number, state registration number), financial data (bank account number) and information about your profession and employment (services rendered).

-The processing of this personal data allows us to manage OVB's income and expenses, such as the management of accounting documents and financial statements.
+The processing of this personal data allows us to manage OVB's income and expenditure, such as the management of accounting documents and annual accounts.
 This is necessary to comply with our accounting obligations.

-The legal basis for the processing of your personal data is based on the legal obligation (art.
+The legal basis for processing your personal data is based on the legal obligation (art.
 6, §1, (c) GDPR), as contained in art.
 I.1 and III.82 WER and art.
 III.89 WER and art.
-III.90 WER, the RD WVV, art.
-3:1 WVV and art.
-320 WIB and - to the extent that the processing goes beyond what is strictly necessary for compliance with these legal obligations - on the legitimate interest of the OVB (art.
-6, , §1, (f) GDPR). .
+III.90 WER and art.
+314 WIB and - to the extent that the processing goes beyond what is strictly necessary to comply with these legal obligations - on the legitimate interest to keep our accounts (art.
+6, §1, (f) GDPR).

 We obtain your personal data directly from you.